Updated: Mar 2

 Parenting is not for the weak.
 In fact, I need to start high-fiving every parent I see on the street.
 I’m already feeling the heat and this little one is still curled up in the safety of my womb.

 #3 WORKING PARENTS HAVE IT ROUGH

 How will I balance working and parenthood?
 I’ve been accustomed to measuring my value in society based on what I’ve accomplished through my career and what bullet points I can add to my resume.
 Now I need to restructure that vision of value and success.

 So this is the beginning.
 My first blog post of becoming a mother.
-Stay tuned for more writings on breastfeeding, cloth diapering, the first tantrum, navigating parenting with my partner and my continual personal growth as I figure out what it means to be a mother.
+Stay tuned for more writings on introducing solids, cloth diapering, the first tantrum, navigating parenting with my partner, and my continual personal growth as I figure out what it means to be a mother.